miraisolutions/secretsanta/README.md

 With these settings, anything you execute within the PyCharm project, either at the Terminal or in the Python Console, will run in the virtual environment.
 Close and re-open PyCharm to make sure the settings are picked up.

-Note that you can still temporarily leave the virtual environment from an active Terminal using command
+Note that you can still temporarily leave the virtual environment from an active Terminal using
 ```bash
 deactivate
 ```